 Intelligence Officer for General Washington#

 Beyond his role as a combat officer, Richard Howell served as a trusted intelligence operative for General Washington.
-He gathered British troop movement information from behind enemy lines and reported it through the chain of command — sometimes directly to Washington, sometimes through General Maxwell at Elizabethtown and Colonel Shreve at Newark.
+He gathered British troop movement information from behind enemy lines and reported it through the chain of command, sometimes directly to Washington, sometimes through General Maxwell at Elizabethtown and Colonel Shreve at Newark.

 His intelligence letters survive in The Papers of George Washington.
 Two of the most significant:

-Washington’s headquarters documented Howell’s intelligence role in a series of letters between August 1778 and March 1779 — see Revolutionary War Correspondence.
+Washington’s headquarters documented Howell’s intelligence role in a series of letters between August 1778 and March 1779, see Revolutionary War Correspondence.

 Resignation and Continued Service#

-In April 1779, Richard Howell resigned his commission from the 2nd New Jersey Regiment.
 But his service did not end there.
-A January 11, 1780 document from Washington’s headquarters at Morristown records that Howell was employed by the Board of War on a secret “Plan of Intelligence” — a covert intelligence role that continued even after his formal resignation.
-He was, in modern terms, a case officer who had transitioned from the military to civilian intelligence work.
+A January 3, 1780 document from Washington’s headquarters at Morristown records that Howell was employed by the Board of War on a secret “Plan of Intelligence”, a covert intelligence role that continued even after his formal resignation.8 He was, in modern terms, a case officer who had transitioned from the military to civilian intelligence work.

 Statesman and Governor#